PeterVranken/comFramework/excelExporter/readMe.md

 excelExporter is the auxiliary code generator from the [comFramework](https://github.com/PeterVranken/comFramework/tree/main/) project.
-However, the use of excelExporter is in no way restricted to the context of CAN interface generation in embedded, automotive software development.
-Because of its generality we decided to publish it as independent SourceForge project.
-This relates to the binaries and the documentation.
-The source code and the build scripts remain part of project comFramework; some of the links down here will thus point to that other project.
+However, excelExporter is quite general and its use is in no way restricted to the context of CAN interface generation in embedded, automotive software development:

 The principal aim of the tool is supporting automation tasks in software development environments.
 In the context of the comFramework project this